 Excluding associations from ordinary approval proceedings does not, in itself, speed up the approval processes; however, a fundamental acceleration will be seen where environmental associations could have, in the past, been able to contest approval proceedings.
 Before the legislative changes, when an environmental association entered into individual stages of the proceedings, it could effectively leverage procedural instruments in order to block the approval process for months or years.
 The exclusion of environmental associations was passed only in the draft of the amendment; the intention was to prevent environmental associations that had been set up by competitors or profiteers from blocking approval proceedings, when their only goal was to gain certain advantages (including financial benefits).
 Excluding these associations from ordinary approval proceedings dramatically reduces their ability to obstruct approval proceedings; on the other hand, the general public has also been restricted from monitoring ordinary approval processes.

 This is not a comprehensive analysis of all the changes introduced by the amendment or the transposition amendment; instead, it focuses on the major changes that might make the approval processes more efficient.
 Although this article takes a rather optimistic approach to the changes introduced by both amendments, the authors believe that the amendment to the Building Act and transposition amendment constitutes only an initial legislative step on the road to a comprehensive reform of the approval processes.
 The authors firmly believe that legislative work to render building approval processes more efficient will continue, so that approval processes in the Czech Republic might eventually approximate the more user-friendly regulations applicable, in particular, in Western Europe.

-For more information please contact Jan Lehký, Managing Associate, Jan Bobek, Business Development Director Central & Eastern Europe, Bilfinger Tebodin.
+For more information please contact Jan Lehký, Managing Associate, at , and Jan Bobek, Business Development Director Central & Eastern Europe, Bilfinger Tebodin.